What is the meaning of incapacitated?

 If your permanent incapacity claim is approved, you can take out some or all of your superannuation account balance with us.

-Then if your total and permanent disability insurance claim is also approved, you can get support payments for up to 6 years, or a lump sum.
+If you have insurance cover and your total and permanent disability insurance claim is also approved, you can get support payments for up to 6 years, or a lump sum.
 Look up the standard and maximum benefit amounts in the Super Savings Insurance Guide or log in to Member Online to see how much cover you have.